d3s-trento/crystal/README.md

  * **Interference-Resilient Ultra-Low Power Aperiodic Data Collection**, Timofei Istomin, Matteo Trobinger, Amy L. Murphy, Gian Pietro Picco.
 In Proceedings of the International Conference on Information Processing in Sensor Networks (IPSN 2018), [PDF](http://disi.unitn.it/~picco/papers/ipsn18.pdf).

 ## Status
-Currently the protocol is implemented for the TMote Sky platform only.
-Porting it to more modern platforms is in our near future plans.
+Currently the protocol is implemented for the TMote Sky and CC2538 platforms only.
+Please contact us if you need the code for CC2538.

 The **master** branch is the current stable branch of Crystal, while the **devel** branch has the most recent modifications.